Professional Aviation Safety Specialists: NextGen

-PASS Fights Privatization
+PASS fights privatization

 Throughout its history, PASS has fought efforts to privatize the nation's air traffic control system.
-In 2002, U.S. President George W. Bush signed an executive order allowing the government to hire a private entity to take over air traffic control functions Then-PASS President Fanfalone said the union’s “concern is that the radar that monitors our skies and the voice and radio systems that provide critical communication capabilities should be maintained and certified by committed public servants, answerable to the American people, and not controlled by private interests most concerned about a bottom line.”
+In 2002, US President George W. Bush signed an executive order allowing the government to hire a private entity to take over air traffic control functions.
+Then-PASS President Fanfalone said the union's "concern is that the radar that monitors our skies and the voice and radio systems that provide critical communication capabilities should be maintained and certified by committed public servants, answerable to the American people, and not controlled by private interests most concerned about a bottom line."

-In April 2015, the union, along with six other unions representing Federal Aviation Administration employees, sent a letter to the U.S. House of Representatives, arguing against proposals to privatize the FAA that came out a congressional hearing the previous month titled "Options for FAA Air Traffic Reform."
+In April 2015, the union, along with six other unions representing Federal Aviation Administration employees, sent a letter to the US House of Representatives, arguing against proposals to privatize the FAA that came out a congressional hearing the previous month titled "Options for FAA Air Traffic Reform."
 PASS is opposed to proposals to privatize the nation’s air traffic control system.
 The United States has the safest, largest, and most complex aviation system in the world and that system should continue to be operated solely for the public’s benefit and safety, not for the benefit of a private entity.

 In February 2016, the chair of the U.S. House Transportation and Infrastructure (T&I) Committee introduced legislation that would turn over the operation of the air traffic control system to a nongovernmental entity.
 In 2017, President Donald Trump announced his support for privatization of the FAA.
 Writing a month later in the New Jersey Star-Ledger, PASS President Perrone wrote: "This large-scale government reorganization would imperil the core mission of the interrelated segments of the FAA, which are devoted to maintaining safety and efficiency.
 Collaboration and interaction between every part of the FAA is essential to the success of our aviation system.
 The FAA manages the most complicated aviation system in the world; splitting the agency up disrupts this proven model and gambles with aviation safety."
 Efforts by PASS and other labor and industry groups led the T&I chair to abandon privatization in early 2018.
 Later that year, Congress passed a five-year reauthorization of the FAA which did not privatize the nation's air traffic control system.
 It was the first five-year reauthorization since 1982 and was signed into law on October 5, 2018.

-Partial U.S. Government Shutdown
+Partial US government shutdown 2018-19

-During the partial U.S. government shutdown that lasted from December 22, 2018 through January 25, 2019, thousands of PASS members at the FAA were furloughed during the first few weeks, including aviation safety inspectors, while thousands more were working without pay in airports and air traffic control facilities.
-The union mounted a public relations campaign, sponsoring informational pickets at airports across the U.S. and speaking to national and local media with the message for lawmakers: 'Don't Gamble With Aviation Safety.'
+During the partial US government shutdown that lasted from December 22, 2018 through January 25, 2019, thousands of PASS members at the FAA were furloughed during the first few weeks, including aviation safety inspectors, while thousands more were working without pay in airports and air traffic control facilities.
+The union mounted a public relations campaign, sponsoring informational pickets at airports across the US and speaking to national and local media with the message for lawmakers: 'Don't Gamble With Aviation Safety.'